The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Feed the Russian forest.

-I'll bend down to drink to him -
+I’ll bend over to him to get a drink -

 And you can see everything to the bottom.